Xv-yn/University/MIMI2002/week2.md

 - The number of virus particles shed
 - Number of virus particles required to infect a new host
-- Stability of virus in the environemnt (how long can it live outside the host)
+- Stability of virus in the environment (how long can it live outside the host)

 These are the methods in which a virus can spread: